nais/doc/docs/addons/kafka.md

 * Q: why do I have to specify a pool name if there is only `nav-dev` and `nav-prod`?

   A: custom pools will be added in the future.

+* Q: I can't produce/consume on my topic, with an error message like "topic not found".
+What's wrong?

+  A: you need to use the _fully qualified name_; check the `.status.fullyQualifiedName` field in your Topic resource.